ANSSI-FR/pciemem/README.md

 See also [PCIleech](https://github.com/ufrisk/pcileech) from Ulf Frisk.

-PCIemem is licensed under the [GPL-2 license](LICENSE) since it's a Linux kernel module.
+PCIemem is licensed under the [GPL-2 license](LICENSE-GPL-2.0) since it's a Linux kernel module.

 ## uflash

 uflash is a userland tool used to read or flash the EEPROM on a PCI connected USB 3380.
-It is licensed under the [MIT license](uflash/LICENSE).
+It is licensed under the [Apache license version 2.0](LICENSE-Apache-2.0).